 Emergency Offline AuthenticationEmergency Offline Authentication

-Offline authentication provides emergency access for RSA SecurID for Windows users who require emergency access while authenticating offline.
+Offline authentication provides emergency access for SecurID for Windows users who require emergency access while authenticating offline.
 These are users with lost or stolen tokens, or users who have forgotten their PIN.
 Temporary emergency access can be provided in two ways:

 - Offline emergency access tokencode.
 Use this option if the user’s token is unavailable.
 The Offline Emergency Access Tokencode is used with the user’s PIN.